CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 {: .label .label-green }

 - We'll be presenting this project live today (March 22) during the WEVR workshop of the IEEE VR 2020 conference!
 The Twitch stream is available to everyone: [https://www.twitch.tv/ieeevr2020_wevr](https://www.twitch.tv/ieeevr2020_wevr).
 We'll be presenting from 4:15PM to 4:30PM Atlanta time (UTC-4).

+- Are you registered for IEEE VR?
+If so, you can find us in Hubs!
+We're presenting a video, a research demo, and a poster on the project.
+Come see us!

 - You can now join our COLIBRI VR [web forum](https://groups.google.com/forum/#!forum/colibri-vr) to ask questions about COLIBRI VR, report bugs, or request features!
 More generally this will be a good place to discuss subjects related to image-based virtual reality and image-based rendering.